Skip to main content

 • the dissemination and promotion of the results of educational evaluation;

-• educational innovation and research;
+• educational research and innovation;

 Both the characteristics and the functions of these bodies are different in each autonomous community.